Ozone Garden

 -

 Ozone (O3) generally appears in one of two areas in our atmosphere: the stratosphere or upper atmosphere and the troposphere or near ground level.
 In the stratosphere, ozone occurs naturally and shields us from ultraviolet radiation thus making life on Earth possible.
-In the lower atmopshere, ozone is manmade and creates a variety of health problems and impacts animal and plant life.
+In the lower atmopshere, ozone is human-made and creates a variety of health problems and impacts animal and plant life.
 Ground level ozone occurs when volatile organic compounds and oxides of nitrogen from car exhaust and other emissions from industrial activities chemically react with oxygen in the presence of strong sunlight and high temperatures (above 85º F).
-Ozone can also be transported long distances by weather systems so rural areas can also be affected.
+Ozone can also be transported long distances by weather systems, so rural areas can also be affected.
 Scientists use ozone gardens to conduct research and educate the public on the harmful effects of ground level ozone.

 This guide, adopted from NASA, provides a step-by-step guide to creating your own ozone garden.
-The steps are similar to building a regular garden except you use ozone sensitive plants, preferably ones native to your region.
+The steps are similar to building a regular garden, except you use ozone sensitive plants, preferably ones native to your region.

 Planning & Zoning